Kaylene Whiskey

-Kaylene Whiskey is a contemporary Aboriginal Australian artist born 26 June 1976.
-She won the 2018 Sir John Sulman Prize at the Art Gallery of New South Wales and was a finalist for the 2020 Archibald Prize.
-Her work is exhibited in many important Australian galleries.
+Kaylene Whiskey (born 26 June 1976) is a contemporary Aboriginal Australian artist.
+Her work is exhibited in many important Australian galleries and she has been a finalist for many art prizes, including the 2020 Archibald Prize, and won the 2018 Sir John Sulman Prize at the Art Gallery of New South Wales.
+Whiskey is a Pitjantjatjara woman from Indulkana, a remote Aboriginal community in South Australia, and paints with Iwantja Arts.

+Early life

-Whiskey is a Pitjantjatjara woman from Indulkana, a remote Aboriginal community in South Australia, and is the granddaughter of Whiskey Tjukangku.
-Like her grandfather, she paints with Iwantja Arts.
+Whiskey was born on 26 June 1976 in the small community of Indulkana, a remote Aboriginal community in South Australia in the APY Lands of South Australia.

-Life and painting

-Whiskey was born and raised in the small community of Indulkana in the APY Lands to a family very involved in the arts, and she grew up around the art centre.
+She is a Pitjantjatjara woman, the granddaughter of Whiskey Tjukangku.
+Her family was very involved in the arts, and she grew up around the art centre.
 As she grew older, she said that painting there was "a good way to keep busy and spend time with my family".

+Career

-She has developed a unique style which includes linking the traditional culture of her community's Elders with pop culture references in bright colours.
+Whiskey has developed a unique style which includes linking the traditional culture of her community's Elders with pop culture references in bright colours.
 Her favourite musicians Dolly Parton, Tina Turner, Michael Jackson and Cher (whom she often listens to as she paints) are often featured in her work.
 Whiskey says:

 I like to listen to rock music and Tina Turner, and I paint with really strong colours, I put in lots of the special details, and everyone likes it.
 I paint strong stories too, paintings about heaven and Jesus, and sometimes Mintabie and paintings about my country Indulkana.
 Sometimes my paintings tell hard stories, but my paintings are always colourful and painting them makes me happy.